 H.4.5 Appointing an RA

-The information that is provided by the committee in the RAC (see H.4.2 above) is needed to launch the TMB ballot appointing the RA, as well as the ISO or IEC Council ballot if the RA intends to charge fees.
-RA may charge fees for the Registration Services if authorized by the ISO or IEC Council, and as long as the basis of charging fees is strictly on a cost recovery basis.
-In the case of revisions, approval from the TMB or ISO or IEC Council is not needed if the committee decides that the same RA should continue (see H.4.4) and the required authorization to charge fees has already been given.
+The information that is provided by the committee in the RAC (see H.4.2 above) is needed to launch the TMB ballot appointing the RA, as well as the council board ballot if the RA intends to charge fees.
+RA may charge fees for the Registration Services if authorized by the council board, and as long as the basis of charging fees is strictly on a cost recovery basis.
+In the case of revisions, approval from the TMB or council board is not needed if the committee decides that the same RA should continue (see H.4.4) and the required authorization to charge fees has already been given.

 In the case of JTC 1 RA Standards, a copy of the RAC Form shall also be provided to the IEC since RA appointments must all be confirmed by the IEC/SMB (and Council Board) where fees are charged.